Outline of the Bank of Japan's Foreign Exchange Intervention Operations

 Since the introduction of a floating exchange rate system in February 1973, the Japanese economy has experienced large fluctuations in foreign exchange rates.
 In order to mitigate the negative influence of such fluctuations on the Japanese economy, foreign exchange market interventions (hereafter "foreign exchange interventions" or simply "interventions") have been conducted as needed.
 This article will briefly explain foreign exchange intervention, focusing on the practical side.

 Foreign exchange intervention is defined generally as foreign exchange transactions conducted by monetary authorities with the aim of stabilizing exchange rates.
 In Japan, the Minister of Finance is legally authorized to conduct interventions as a means to achieve foreign exchange rate stability, under Article 7, Section 3 of the Foreign Exchange and Foreign Trade Act which stipulates that "the Minister of Finance shall endeavor to stabilize the exchange rate of Japanese currency by taking necessary measures such as the buying and selling of foreign means of payment".
-The Ministry of Finance officially announces the total amount of interventions (please refer to the Table below for the foreign exchange intervention by foreign monetary authorities).
+The Ministry of Finance officially announces the total amount of interventions.

 The Bank of Japan, as the agent of the Minister of Finance, executes foreign exchange interventions in accordance with the directions of the Minister of Finance by using the Foreign Exchange Fund Special Account (hereafter FEFSA).1